-(B) The consumer shall pay to the director the penalty under subdivision (a)(4)(A) of this section and the taxes due before the director issues a license for the motor vehicle, trailer, or semitrailer.
+- (A) There is assessed a penalty equal to ten percent (10%) of the amount of taxes due; and - (B) The consumer shall pay to the director the penalty under subdivision (a)(4)(A) of this section and the taxes due before the director issues a license for the motor vehicle, trailer, or semitrailer.

-Here, based on the above analysis, the Taxpayer failed to timely register the vehicle and timely pay the applicable taxes as provided in the relevant code sections.
-Consequently, the late payment penalty was properly assessed against the Taxpayer.
+Here, based on the above analysis, the Taxpayers failed to timely register the vehicle and timely pay the applicable taxes as provided in the relevant code sections.
+Consequently, the late payment penalty was properly assessed against the Taxpayers.